-Tristate I/O line buffers (HCT or LS or F) are configured automatically by hardware logic for input or output according to the direction assignment from a control register in the PPI.
-Further, if a software flag is set the tristate buffers are enabled/disabled under program control.
+Tristate I/O line buffers (74LS245) are configured automatically by hardware logic for input or output according to direction assignment written to the control register in the PPI.
+Further, a jumper on the board allows the tristate buffers to be enabled or disabled under program control.
 (See the Option Selection section to follow.)

 I/O wiring connections are via 50-pin headers on the board.
-Two flat I/O cables connect the board to termination.
-Also, this provides compatibility with OPTO-22, Gordos, Potter & Brumfield, and all module mounting racks.
-Every second conductor of the flat cables are grounded to minimize the effect of crosstalk between signals.
-If needed for external circuits, fused +5 VDC power (resettable) is available on each I/O connector pin 49.
+Two flat ribbon cables connect the board to external devices.
+This provides compatibility with OPTO-22, Gordos, Potter & Brumfield, and all module mounting racks.
+Every second conductor of the flat cables is grounded to minimize crosstalk between signals.
+If needed for external circuits, +5 VDC power (resettable fuse) is available on pin 49 of each I/O connector.

-The board occupies 32 bytes of I/O address space.
-The base address is selectable via jumpers anywhere within the range of 100-3E0 hex.
+The board occupies sixteen bytes of I/O address space.
+The base address is selectable via jumpers anywhere within the range of 000-3F0 hex.
 An illustrated setup program is provided with the board.
-Interactive displays show locations and proper settings of jumpers to set up board address and interrupt levels.
-Also, sample programs in a variety of languages are described in the Software section of this manual and on CD or 3 1⁄2" diskette.
+Interactive displays show locations and settings of jumpers to select the board address, interrupt levels, and interrupt enables.
+Also, samples in several programming languages are presented in the Software section of this manual and on the accompanying CD.

 The board optionally has an 82C54 Counter/Timer chip.
-This can be used for frequency measurement, frequency output, pulse width modulation, etc. Most pins are available on a connector for flexibility, and the input to Counter 1 has a dedicated 1MHz input.
+This can be used for frequency measurement, frequency output, pulse width modulation, pulse width measurement, event count, etc.